|Other Position:||Assistant Head Coach/Cornerbacks Coach|

 As a group, A-State’s cornerbacks were responsible for 137 tackles, seven interceptions, 19 pass break-ups and three fumble recoveries, including a 93-yard return for touchdown by Rocky Hayes that was the longest fumble return in school history.

-Considered one of the nation's top recruiters, Taylor helped A-State secure four consecutive signing classes from 2014 to 2017 that were ranked among the top three in the Sun Belt Conference by at least two of the major recruiting services.
+Considered one of the nation’s top recruiters, Taylor helped A-State secure five consecutive signing classes from 2014 to 2018 that were ranked among the top three in the Sun Belt Conference by at least two of the major recruiting services.

 Taylor came to A-State after serving as the Auburn’s assistant head coach and wide receivers coach from 2009-12.